eyenalxai/blog/_posts/async-no-asyncio.md

         yield
 ```

-1. A dictionary of connections is, where client addresses serve as keys and sockets as values.
+1. Dictionary of connections, where client addresses serve as keys and sockets as values.
-2. The implementation initializes an infinite loop, designed to break in the event of a violation of fundamental math axioms.
+2. An infinite loop, designed to break in the event of a violation of fundamental math axioms.
 3. The `select.select` function waits for a socket to be ready to read.
 The server socket and all client sockets are provided as input, returning a list of sockets ready to read.
 We don't want to block the main thread, so we set a timeout of 0.1 seconds, could've been lower.
-4. A loop is executed over the sockets ready to read, applying `handle_socket` on each.
+4. A loop is executed over the sockets that are ready to read, calling `handle_socket` on each.

 You may ask, call what on them?